danny-takeuchi/cs229_CheXpert/README.md

 # CheXpert : A Large Chest X-Ray Dataset and Competition
-*A repository created for the MAP583 Deep Learning project*
+*A repository created for the CSE6250 Big Data for Healthcare project*

-Authors: Gaëtan Dissez & Guillaume Duboc
+Author: Kshitij Srivastava

 This competition launched by the Stanford ML group aims at finding a prediction model which could perform as well as radiologist to find different pathologies thanks to chest X-Ray.
 The Dataset available to train our model is composed of 223,414 chest radiographs of 65,240 patients.